meedan/meedan.com/README.md

 Render both sizes (eg with sketch) then do another pass on optimizing them.
 To optimize them you can do the best work with a bitmap program with good optimization settings (Acorn, Photoshop) or at least use the gulp task `gulp imagemin`.
 Check to make sure the file size is in the range of the other logos before committing a logo that is too big.
 The smaller size should be about 10k, the larger no more than 30k.
 Probably use a jpg for smallest file size.
 (Tip: In the web export, try setting quality very low, near zero.)

-Once you have the new images, update the data files `supporter_logos.json` and `check_partners.json` to include data about the new file, for example:
+Once you have the new images, update the data files `supporter_logos.json` or `check_partners.json` to include data about the new file, for example:

         {
           "name": "witness",